Python-SIP/sip/docs/api_12.rst

 .. c:function:: const sipTypeDef *sipFindType(const char *type)

-    This returns a pointer to the :ref:`generated type structure
+    This returns a pointer to the :ref:`generated type specification
-    <ref-type-structures>` corresponding to a C/C++ type.
+    <ref-type-specs>` corresponding to a C/C++ type.

     :param type:
         the C/C++ declaration of the type.
     :return:
-        the generated type structure.
+        the generated type specification.
 This will not change and may be saved in a static cache.  ``NULL`` is returned if the C/C++ type doesn't exist.

 .. c:function:: void *sipForceConvertToType(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, int *iserr)

-    This converts a Python object to an instance of a C structure, C++ class or mapped type similar to :c:func:`sipForceConvertToTypeUS()` but without support for any user state.

-    See :c:func:`sipForceConvertToType()` for a full description of the arguments.

-.. c:function:: void *sipForceConvertToTypeUS(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, void **user_state, int *iserr)

-    This converts a Python object to an instance of a C structure, C++ class or mapped type by calling :c:func:`sipCanConvertToType()` and, if it is successfull, calling :c:func:`sipConvertToTypeUS()`.
+    This converts a Python object to an instance of a C structure, C++ class or mapped type by calling :c:func:`sipCanConvertToType()` and, if it is successfull, calling :c:func:`sipConvertToType()`.

-    See :c:func:`sipConvertToTypeUS()` for a full description of the arguments.
+    See :c:func:`sipConvertToType()` for a full description of the arguments.

 .. c:function:: void sipFree(void *mem)